 Paris, 16 December 2019 - Turkey has understood the risks it faces from money laundering and terrorist financing but serious shortcomings remain, including the need to improve measures for freezing assets linked to terrorism and proliferation of weapons of mass destruction.

 The Financial Action Task Force (FATF) assessed Turkey’s anti-money laundering and counter terrorist financing (AML/CFT) system.
-The report is a comprehensive review of the effectiveness of Turkey’s measures and their compliance with the FATF Recommendations.
+The Mutual Evaluation Report Turkey-2019

 This includes an assessment of its actions to address the risks emanating from designated terrorists or terrorist organisations.
 The report does not address the justification that led to the designation of an entity as a terrorist or terrorist group or organisation.